Welcome to ‘Charlotte’s Web Pre School Nursery’

 Education

-We follow the Early Years Foundation Stage Curriculum which focuses on learning through play, via the Early Learning Goals (ELG) www.foundationyears.org.uk.
-The nursery takes into account each child’s interests and how they learn, based on the Characteristics of Effective Learning – playing and exploring, active learning and creating and thinking critically.
-This ensures that each individual child’s needs are met and provided for.
+Our Early Years curriculum has been thoughtfully designed to support children in achieving the Early Learning Goals set out in the EYFS framework EYFS statutory framework for group and school-based providers which focuses on learning through play.
+The nursery considers each child’s interests and how they learn, based on the Characteristics of Effective Learning – playing and exploring, active learning and creating and thinking

 Many more opportunities are provided for children to explore, experiment, be curious and imaginative.
-These activities also promote sensory play which has many benefits including language development, cognitive growth, motor skills, problem soling skills and social interaction.
+These activities also promote sensory play which has many benefits including language development, cognitive growth, motor skills, problem solving skills and social interaction.

 Light-bulb Classes